relaycorp/fanqiang-poc/README.md

 In other words,
 we would've used the WireGuard® protocol had it not been for its current implementations, which would make it too risky and costly to deploy to production in our case.
+If this project takes off,
-If we go through with this project, and it becomes successful, we'll probably replace our VPN protocol with WireGuard®.
+we'll probably replace our VPN protocol with WireGuard®, so we can focus on the tunnelling.